-A commonly cited problem with the UCR is that there are many, many crimes that do not come to the attention of police.
+A commonly cited problem with the UCR is that many crimes do not come to the attention of the police.
 This is not limited to minor offenses.
-For example, it is estimated that nearly half of all rapes go unreported.
+For example, nearly half of all rapes are estimated to go unreported.
 These undocumented offenses are often referred to as the dark figure of crime.
-This is the reason that the United States Bureau of Justice Statistics (BJS) developed the National Crime Victimization Survey (NCVS).
+This is why the United States Bureau of Justice Statistics (BJS) developed the National Crime Victimization Survey (NCVS).
 The NCVS, which began in 1973, provides a detailed picture of crime incidents, victims, and trends.
-Today, the survey collects detailed information on the frequency and nature of the crimes of rape, sexual assault, personal robbery, aggravated and simple assault, household burglary, theft, and motor vehicle theft.
-It does not measure homicide or commercial crimes (such as burglaries of stores).

 Two times a year, U.S. Census Bureau personnel interview household members in a nationally representative sample of approximately 42,000 households (about 75,000 people).
-Approximately 150,000 interviews of persons age 12 or older are conducted annually.
+About 150,000 interviews of persons aged 12 or older are conducted annually.
 Households stay in the sample for three years.
 New households are rotated into the sample on an ongoing basis.

-The NCVS collects information on crimes suffered by individuals and households, whether or not those crimes were reported to law enforcement.
-It estimates the proportion of each crime type reported to law enforcement, and it summarizes the reasons that victims give for reporting or not reporting.
+The NCVS collects information on crimes suffered by individuals and households and whether victims reported those crimes to law enforcement.
+It estimates the proportion of each crime type reported to law enforcement and summarizes the reasons that victims give for reporting or not reporting.

 Criminal homicide: Murder and nonnegligent manslaughter: the willful (nonnegligent) killing of one human being by another.
 Deaths caused by negligence, attempts to kill, assaults to kill, suicides, and accidental deaths are excluded.

 Forcible rape: The carnal knowledge of a female forcibly and against her will.
-Rapes by force and attempts or assaults to rape, regardless of the age of the victim, are included.
+Rapes by force and attempts or assaults to rape, regardless of the victim’s age, are included.
 Statutory offenses (no force used-victim under age of consent) are excluded.

 Robbery: The taking or attempting to take anything of value from the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.